Floffah/mangium/README.md

 When contributing just keep in mind that Mangium shouldn't be completely professional.
 Put some funny messages in it!
 Come on, we're developers.
 Can't we have some fun occasionally?

 # FAQ
- - Why is Mangium named after at tree?
+ - Why is Mangium named after a tree?
     - It kind of sounds like manager
     - Mangium can be extended (with plugins) like a tree on steroids can grow branches
  - I just want to try out Mangium.
 How do I do this?